gbif/hp-bison/_posts/2025-02-06-GBIF-Graduate-Researchers-Award-call.md

 **Eligibility**

-- Candidates must provide a letter of support verifying their affiliation with a university graduate programme (as a currently enrolled master's or post-doctoral student) to be eligible for the award.
+- Candidates must provide a letter of support verifying their affiliation with a university graduate programme (as a currently enrolled master's, PhD, or post-doctoral student) to be eligible for the award.
 In addition, candidates must be either:

 	- a) citizens of a country participating in GBIF or
     - b) students at an institution located in a GBIF participant country.